Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### Identity

  * alias: Alias of the user.
-The user is known with that alias for other users
+The user is known with that alias to other users
- * private_key: Private key for encrypt messages for others
+ * private_key: Private key to decrypt messages to this identity
- * public_key: Public key for decrypt messages received from other
  * inbox: Inbox URL

         identity        = "{"